 Casa Museo Lope de Vega, Calle de Cervantes 11

-- For more tips on what to do in Madrid, read this beginner’s guide to Madrid
+- For more tips on things to do in Madrid, check out this beginner’s guide to Madrid and the guide to sustainable experiences in Madrid.

 - Looking for good hotels in Madrid city centre, read the guide to the hotels I’ve tested and recommend in Madrid